sorrycc/cali/README.md

 ## Prerequisites

 In order to use Cali, you need to have an OpenAI API key.
 You can get one [here](https://platform.openai.com/api-keys).
 Once you have your key, you can set it as `OPENAI_API_KEY` env variable (either create a dotenv file or set it inline).

+> [!NOTE]
+> In the future, you will be able to change the provider from OpenAI to other, including local and self-hosted models.
+If you are interested in this feature, please open an issue so we can prioritize it and make sure it brings the best DX.

 ## Usage